 Due to the unpredictability of the world, your users might need to access your instance at different locations and different hours than usual.

-Fortunately, Salesforce has a security setting that allows legitimate users to access their accounts even when they're not logged into the system typically.
+Fortunately, Salesforce has a security setting allowing legitimate users to access their accounts even when they're not logged into the system.

 A Custom Login Flow will enable you to add extra authentication steps for users who attempt to access your site using an unusual method.
 For instance, if someone tries to access your site from a restricted IP address or outside business hours, you can create a custom login Workflow that requires them to answer a secret question before they're allowed to proceed.